ethmarks/ethmarks.github.io/content/posts/mercator.md

 ![A map of the position of Magnetic North over time.
 In 1590 it is slightly north of Victoria Island.
 In 1600 it is inside Melville Island.
 In 1800 it is to the east of Victoria Island.
 In 1900 it is slightly north of King William Island.
 In 2000 it is far west of Ellesmere Island.
 In 2020 it is slightly west of the Geographic North Pole](~/north-magnetic-pole-travel.webp "A map of how Magnetic North has moved over the years")

 In the modern day, it's trivial to figure out exactly which direction Geographic North is by using your phone, but that's only because your phone can interface with GPS and has built-in accelerometers and gyroscopes.
-When all you had is a compass, the only North that you knew how to find was Magnetic North.
+When all you had was a compass, the only North that you knew how to find was Magnetic North.
 This means that most actually useful navigation maps set the 'up' direction as Magnetic North.
 Instead, Mercator's map was oriented to Geographic North.
 This alone made it basically useless for sailors of the time.

 ## Where exactly did he get this data?